fission/fission.io/content/en/blog/guestbook-application-with-fission-golang.md

 To create a REST API with fission, we need to create following things to make it work:

-* `HTTP Trigger` with specific HTTP method and URL contains the resource type we want manipulate with.
+* `HTTP Trigger` with specific HTTP method and URL contains the resource type we want to manipulate with.
 * `Function` to handle the HTTP request.

 ## Installation

 ### HTTP Trigger

-The first step is to create a HTTP trigger for your function
+The first step is to create an HTTP trigger for your function

 ```bash
 $ fission httptrigger create --method GET --url "/my-first-function" --function hello